Lithuanian bank named in new EU 'laundromat' leak

 These involved a donation to the British royal family, purchase of real estate in the UK and Spain, luxury yachts, art, payments for medical services and private school fees, and purchases of jets and luxury cars.

-The OCCRP revelation was based on a massive data leak, involving more than $470bn, sent via 1.3m leaked transactions from 233,000 companies, it said.
+The OCCRP revelation was based on a massive data leak, involving more than $470bn, sent via 1.3m transactions from 233,000 companies, it said.

 It comes on the heels of revelations that the Estonian branch of Danish lender Danske Bank handled hundreds of billions of euros of suspicious Russian money.